 You can visit Metternich Castle for 2,50€ per person.
 They have maps and information in several languages.
 You can walk around the structure and enjoy the views of the Mosel River.
 Once inside the walls, you’ll find a small cafe and a washroom.
 Climb the stairs to the top of the keep for sweeping views of the Mosel River.

-The Imperial Castle of Cochem sits proud above the town of Cochem.
+The Imperial Castle of Cochem sits proudly above the town of Cochem.
 First built in 1130, King Konrad 3rd called it his royal castle.
 The castle was used to rule the traffic on the River Mosel (and collect taxes to pass Cochem).
 The castle was overrun and destroyed by French troops in 1688.
 180 years it sat in ruins, until a businessman from Berlin, bought Cochem Castle in 1868.
 He fixed it up and redecorated it in the Gothic Revival Style.
 Nowadays, it is owned by the town of Cochem.

 You can visit the outer grounds of the castle, admiring the tower and golden mosaic of the walls and take in the view of the river for free.
 If you want to visit the castle grounds, you have to join a tour.
 Buy a ticket at the gift shop for 6€ per person.
 Each 15 minutes a tour starts (depending on your language of choice) and tours last around 45 minutes to an hour.
 For more details on the tour, read here.